Differentials on the arc space: The birational transformation rule

 \section{The birational transformation rule}

-We study now how birational morphisms affect the embedding dimension of arcs.
+Here we study how birational morphisms affect the embedding dimension of arcs.

-In this section all schemes will be reduced and of finite type over a perfect field $k$.
-Given any two such schemes $X$ and $Y$, we will say that a morphism $f \colon Y \to X$ is \emph{birational over a union of components} if there exist a dense open set $V \subset Y$ and a (not necessarily dense) open set $U \subset X$ such that $f(V) \subset U$ and the restriction $f|_V \colon V \to U$ is an isomorphism.
+Given two schemes $X$ and $Y$ of finite type over a perfect field $k$, we say that a morphism $f \colon Y \to X$ is \emph{birational over a union of components} if there exist a dense open set $V \subset Y$ and a (not necessarily dense) open set $U \subset X$ such that $f(V) \subset U$ and the restriction $f|_V \colon V \to U$ is an isomorphism.
 If $U$ is dense in $X$, or equivalently if $f$ is dominant, then we say that $f$ is \emph{birational}.